 Our shutter experts select only the highest quality materials for every set of shutters we produce.
 Each option and its benefits are presented to the client at the beginning of the design process to achieve the perfect look and feel for the room they will be installed within.
 Additionally, clients will have a wide variety of stains and paints to choose from to match their material with the goal aesthetic for their décor.
-We currently offer the following window shutters materials:
+We currently offer the following custom plantation shutter materials:

 When purchasing paint grade shutters (white, off-white, or solid colors) the best choice a consumer can make is High Density Fiberboard (HDF) shutters.
 These shutters are warp free, have a smoother painting surface, retain the same strength and resistance of natural hardwood, and they are more economical!
 When choosing paint grade shutters almost all of our customers choose HDF.
 When high quality and low cost are major concerns HDF is the best possible choice.

 Stain grade shutters allow the natural grain of the wood to show through the finish.
 Because the natural grain shows through the finish it is important for consumers to choose a hardwood that best matches the grain patterns of the wood in their home.
 Basswood is a clear grained (small or no knots) wood.
 Because of that pattern Basswood lends itself more to a classical or a traditional decorating style.
 Basswood is also a good mimicker of cherry or oak since the clear, light grain can be stained to match almost any color.